You've probably heard about all sorts of project management certifications and wonder whether it's worth having one. It depends:

 Other certificates have different cost structures.
 Some have a high cost of training, while others cost more to acquire the certificate itself and renew it each year.

-Little practical application 98% of the day-to-day project management activities don’t require anything they teach in a course, as PMBOK and other frameworks work only on megaprojects.
-But when you run hundreds of small projects, all you need are organization, people skills, and common sense.
+Little practical application.
+98% of the day-to-day project management activities don't require anything they teach in a course, as PMBOK and other frameworks work only on megaprojects.
+But when you run hundreds of small projects, all you need are an organization, people skills, and common sense.

 As far as I’m concerned, a PMP certification proves you’re “book smart.”
 The PMP does require some real world experience, but it’s only three years—just barely a start in a career.
 The real skills that make or break a project manager is the emotional intelligence to know which tool to use at the right time, including a deep respect and appreciation for human behavior and group dynamics.
 Human behavior is not a work breakdown structure, and methodology alone will not get you there. - Pam Stanton

 Not a reflection of skill.
 A certificate is just a sign you can pass the test.
 You can be the worst project manager without a single successful project behind you - yet it doesn’t stop you from having a certificate.
 Because of this, some companies disregard certificates and rely on track record and personal references.

 Plus, there are a lot of organizations that provide training to extract as much money as possible.

 Certificates promote bureaucracy.
 The biggest problem with project management certificates is that they can impede progress.
 They introduce superfluous concepts and processes which make everything complicated

 It's like writing a 30-page document on how to make a peanut butter sandwich.
 I would be very much in favor of a rewrite of the book (PMBOK), and consolidate and streamline the information into a more coherent framework. - Dave Schroeder